 The Supreme Court Rules governing operation of the Commission are found in the Kansas Court Rules Annotated.
-See 2009 Kan.
+See 2010 Kan.
 Ct.
 R. Annot.
-663-722.
+710-726.

 The Commission conducted extensive analysis, study, and revision of Rule 601A, Code of Judicial Conduct, based on the ABA 2007 Model Code of Judicial Conduct.
 The Kansas Supreme Court adopted new Rule 601B, Kansas Code of Judicial Conduct, effective March 1, 2009.
-All alleged violations committed before March 1, 2009, shall be subject to Rule 601A (2008 Kan.
-Ct.
-R. Annot.
-645).